PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `415 passed in 18.79s`, plus the branch-changed broad related suite with `1634 passed in 25.07s`.

+The adjacent direct late window-reverse Reshape/Transpose-to-DepthToSpace call now retains its existing one-counter dictionary as `_late_window_reverse_stats`.
+The separate recovery-runner selection, indexed GraphIndex behavior, live Session LayoutState, window-partition predecessor, indexed final-convergence successor, and TensorFlow-free boundary are unchanged.
+The value has no consumer and adds no traversal or mutation.

+This checkpoint passes the focused window/final-convergence orchestration gate with `411 passed in 18.65s`, plus the branch-changed broad related suite with `1683 passed in 24.57s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.